curl/curl/docs/MAIL-ETIQUETTE.md

 reply to.

-We are actively discouraging replying back to the single person by setting the
-Reply-To: field in outgoing mails back to the mailing list address, making it harder for people to mail the author directly, if only by mistake.
+We are actively discouraging replying back to the single person by setting the "Reply-To:" field in outgoing mails back to the mailing list address, making it harder for people to mail the author directly, if only by mistake.

 ### Use a Sensible Subject